-3. For argument's sake let us say that there are two ways to explain the opinion of a given individual on a given policy.
-First, we can subsume this fact (i.e. his opinion) under a generalization to the effect that the same individual will have predictably different opinions about policies which differ in particular ways.
-And second, we can also explain an opinion on a policy by generalizations that different individuals having particular different characteristics will also differ in a predictable fashion in their opinions on policies of a particular type.
+For argument's sake let us say that there are two ways to explain the opinion of a given individual on a given policy.
+First, we can subsume this fact (i.e., his opinion) under a generalization to the effect that the same individual will have predictably different opinions about policies which differ in particular ways.
+And second, we can also explain an opinion on a policy by subsumption under generalizations about how different individuals having particular different characteristics will also differ in a predictable fashion in their opinions.
 The Royal Commission surveys permit us to explore how opinions on language policy differ, both across policies and across individuals.

 In a truly bipolarized situation, proposed language policies would be evaluated according to their expected effect on the balance of privileges and burdens between the two groups, and each member of one group would support all policies favoring it and oppose all policies favoring the other group.
-Such situations have been described as existing in numerous countries (Rabushka and Shepsle forthcoming); but opinions on language policy in Canada, as revealed by the Royal Commission acult survey, definitely did not fit this pattern.
-Of the proposed or suggested policies enquired about, some were supported overwhelmingip, others received mixed support, and others were largely rejected among those who would presumably stand to lose from these policies if their effect on the English-French balance of forces were the guide.
+Such situations have been described as existing in numerous countries, but opinions on language policy in Canada, as revealed by the Royal Commission adult survey, definitely did not fit this pattern.
+Of the proposed or suggested policies enquired about, some were largely rejected, but others received mixed support and still others were supported overwhelmingly by those who would presumably stand to lose from these policies if their effect on the English-French balance of forces were the guide.

 The most consensual proposed concession among the English Canadians was that of making the federal government accessible to the people in both English and French.
-This policy, if implemented, would shift the status quo toward greater indulgence for speakers of French; but 81 per cent of the monolingual English-speaking respondents supported it.3 Close behind in popularity was the proposed policy of teaching French to English-speaking children in Canadian schools, receiving support from 75 per cent of the monolingual English speakers.
-The same percentage supported the idea that it would be 'good' (no sanctions for noncompliance) if all Canadians spoke both English and French.
+This policy, if implemented, would shift the status quo toward greater indulgence for speakers of French, but 81% of the monolingual English speaking respondents supported it.8 Close behind in popularity was the proposed policy of teaching